Doing Business in Saudi Arabia

 10:30 – 11:00 | Registration

-This panel will provide a comprehensive overview of Saudi Arabia’s business market, highlighting key sectors such as education, sport, infrastructure, IT, and finance.
-The discussion will examine how these sectors align with the Kingdom’s national development strategy and the broader Vision 2030 goals.
-In addition, the panel will review the current trends such as sustainability and digitalisation while providing attendees with insights into under-tapped markets and opportunities.
+Using SBJBC research and insights, this presentation will provide an overview of Saudi Arabia’s business market, highlighting key sectors such as education, sport, infrastructure, IT, and finance.
+The presentation will discuss how these sectors align with the Kingdom’s national development strategy and the broader Vision 2030 goals.
+In addition, the presentation will review the current trends such as sustainability and digitalisation while providing attendees with insights into under-tapped markets and opportunities.

-This panel will explore Saudi Arabia’s strategies for developing human capital and enhancing capacity building to support its transformative Vision 2030 agenda.
-It will discuss innovative approaches to education, workforce development and talent cultivation that align with the nation’s economic diversification goals.
+These speakers will explore Saudi Arabia’s strategies for developing human capital and enhancing capacity building to support its transformative Vision 2030 agenda.
+It will discuss innovative approaches to education, workforce development, and talent cultivation that align with the nation’s economic diversification goals.
 Attendees will gain valuable insights into the role of human capital, including Saudisation, in driving sustainable growth and fostering a competitive labor market.

 Date